Homs Governorate

 Homs Governorate (مُحافظة حمص / ALA-LC: Muḥāfaẓat Ḥimṣ) is one of the fourteen governorates (provinces) of Syria.
 It is situated in central Syria.
-Its area differs in various sources, from 40,940 km2 to 42,223 km2.
-It is thus geographically the largest governorate of Syria.
-Homs Governorate has a population of 1,763,000 (2010 estimate).
-The Homs governorate is divided into 6 administrative districts (mantiqah), with the city of Homs as a separate district.
+Its geography differs in various locations in the governorate, from 40,940 km2 to 42,223 km2.
+It is geographically the largest governorate in Syria.
+Homs Governorate has a population of 1,763,000 as of 2010.
+The Homs governorate is divided into six administrative districts (mantiqah), with the city of Homs as a separate district.
 Homs is the capital city of the district of Homs.
 Its governor is Namir Habib Makhlouf.

 A Homs Governorate also formed part of Ottoman Syria, when it was also known as the Sanjak of Homs.

 Districts

-The governorate is divided into seven districts (manatiq).
-The districts are further divided into 25 sub-districts (nawahi):
+The governorate is divided into seven districts, known as manatiqs.
+The districts are further divided into 25 sub-districts, known as nawahis: